Bone Marrow Biopsy

 Why might I need a bone marrow biopsy?

-A bone marrow biopsy is usually done if your healthcare provider thinks that you have a problem making blood cells.
+A bone marrow biopsy is often done if your healthcare provider thinks that you have a problem making blood cells.
 A specialist called a pathologist looks at blood and bone marrow samples in a lab.
 The pathologist can check your bone marrow for:

 Unexplained lack of red blood cells (anemia)